 Before definitive operative management of a femur fracture, the patient should be hemodynamically stable and fully resuscitated.

 Elderly patients require evaluation by for management of any acute or chronic medical conditions

-Nonoperative treatment consists of long leg cast and is indicated in nondisplaced femoral shaft fractures in patients with multiple medical conditions.
+Nonoperative treatment consists of a long leg cast and is indicated in nondisplaced femoral shaft fractures in patients with multiple medical conditions.

 Intramedullary nailing is the treatment of choice for the majority of femoral shaft fractures occurring in adults.
-Nailing can be preformed in an antegrade or retrograde fashion.
+Nailing can be performed in an antegrade or retrograde fashion.
 Other treatment options include plate and screw fixation as well as external fixation

-In cases of pathologic fracture, treatment is dictated by not only location, but also lesion type.
-In primary bone tumors, the goal of surgical treatment is curative where as in metastatic tumors the goal is palliative.
+In cases of pathologic fracture, treatment is dictated by not only location but also lesion type.
+In primary bone tumors, the goal of surgical treatment is curative whereas in metastatic tumors the goal is palliative.

 Physical therapy is started following stable fixation of the fracture to improve hip and knee range of motion.
-Muscle strengthening and gait training is recommended.
+Muscle strengthening and gait training are recommended.
 Weight-bearing status is dependent upon fracture pattern and surgical intervention.

 - For non-displaced femoral shaft stress fractures, protected crutch-assisted weight bearing is implemented for a minimum of 1-4 weeks